 |20th: Twentieth||40th: Fortieth||60th: Sixtieth||80th: Eightieth||100th: Hundredth|

-Example 1: "The garden has colorful flowers".
-What is the 10th letter in the above sentence?
+Example 1: What is the 3rd letter in the word: SUMMERS?

-In the given sentence, the first letter is ''T''.
-The second letter is ''h''.
-Similarly, count the position of the letters in order, like, first, second, third, and so on.
-So, we can see that the letter ''h'' comes in the 3rd position.
+In the given word, SUMMERS, the first letter is 'S'.
+The second letter is 'U'.
+Similarly, we count the position of the letters in order, like, first, second, third, and so on which denotes ordinal numbers.
+So, we can see that the letter 'M' comes in the 3rd position.
 Therefore, the third letter in the given word is 'M'.

 Example 2: Sam, Jenny, Mary, and Jack are standing in a queue in the given order.
 Who is in the fourth position?